elifilkegokce/elifilkegokce.github.io/_posts/2019-10-28-beta-distribution.md

 search: false
 ---

-## 1 Why do we need Beta Distribution?

 Customers connect to contact center of a bank for a variety of reasons.
 One of the main contact reasons involves reporting a suspicious transaction.
 Suppose that you are trying to predict the probability of a call to be